merlijnkersten/timeslices/README.md

 # Documentation

-This documentation was written for version `v0.2.0` of the code and updated for `v0.3.0`.
+This documentation was written for version `v0.2.0` of the code and updated for `v0.3.0`  with an appendix on consumer load profiles.

 ## Introduction